rodneyosodo/supermq/_material/results/README.md

    hyperfine --prepare 'echo "delete from policies; delete from groups; delete from clients;" | docker exec -i mainflux-users-db psql -U mainflux -d users' './policies-test' --export-json ../../../14.json
    ```

-   The above command will run the e2e test 10 times and export the result to `13e2e.json` file linked [here](13e2e.json).
+   The above command will run the e2e test 10 times and export the result to the `13e2e.json` file linked [here](13e2e.json).

 ## Results